-July 2012, this Longines pocket watch is in for cleaning and a new glass.
+July 2012, this Longines pocket watch is in for a cleaning and a new glass.

-I sent an email to Longines and asked for informations about the watch and I got a super fast answer:
+I sent an email to Longines and asked for information about the watch and I got a super fast answer:

 "Following your request, I have the pleasure to give you here below the information I found in our old hand-written registers :

 Serial number 5064231 identifies a hunter pocket watch in Gold.

 It is fitted with a Longines manufacture caliber 18.90Z that was first produced in 1928.

 The "ABC" after the caliber means that your caliber is thinner than the normal one.